Anthony Duclair: San Jose Sharks

 Duclair (left) and Adam Larsson of the Seattle Kraken in 2023.

 On July 1, 2023, due to salary cap considerations, Duclair was traded by the Panthers to the San Jose Sharks in exchange for Steven Lorentz and a fifth-round selection in 2025.

 Tampa Bay Lightning

 On March 7, 2024, Duclair was traded to the Tampa Bay Lightning in exchange for Jack Thompson and a 2024 third-round draft pick.
-Duclair scored the Lightning’s fifth goal of the evening and his first goal as a Bolt in his debut game on the team on March 9 against the Flyers.
-The Lightning would go on to the Stanley Cup playoffs losing in the 1st round to Duclair's former team, Florida Panthers.
+Duclair scored the Lightning's fifth goal of the evening and his first goal as a Bolt in his debut game on the team on March 9 against the Flyers.
+The Lightning would go on to the Stanley Cup playoffs losing in the first round to Duclair's former team, Florida Panthers.

 New York Islanders

 On July 1, 2024, Duclair signed a four-year, $14 million contract with the New York Islanders.

+On January 6, 2026, Duclair scored a hat trick against the New Jersey Devils in a 9–0 Islanders win.
+It was Duclair's first hat trick since 2019 with the Senators.